SoarGroup/Soar/Release/readme.txt

 client interface is mostly backwards compatible but some errors or warnings (because of loss of precision) may be encountered.

+Working memory activation based forgetting is now stable and efficient.
+However, parameters controlling its behavior are still under experimentation and will likely change in the future.

 The command line interface has been updated to behave much more like it behaved before 8.6.0.
 The parsing is simplified and follows most of the rules of the Tcl language and its behavior is now much easier to validate (and many tests have been added).
 This should be mostly transparent to the end user.

+The help command now displays command documentation text directly in the terminal again, similar to the pre-9.0 behavior.
+The help text can now be automatically pulled from the wiki pages, making it much easier to keep up to date.
+See Core/CLI/gen_cli_help.sh for more details.

+The Soar manual has been revised significantly.
+New sections describing reinforcement learning, episodic memory, and semantic memory have been added, and other sections have been updated to reflect recent kernel changes.

 A more comprehensive list of changes is below.